-On September 17, 2020, the terms of the Subsidiary Preferred Shares were amended to remove the limitation on the number of payment in kind elections in any twelve month period which provided us with additional flexibility in managing and preserving PetroShale's liquidity and cash flows.
+On September 17, 2020, the terms of the Subsidiary Preferred Shares were amended to remove the limitation on the number of payment in kind elections made in any twelve month period, which provided additional flexibility in managing and preserving liquidity and cash flows.

-On November 12, 2020, we announced that we were electing to exercise our right to settle in kind the payment of the quarterly dividend due in November 2020 on the Subsidiary Preferred Shares.
+On November 12, 2020, we announced the election to settle in kind the payment of the quarterly dividend due in November 2020 on the Subsidiary Preferred Shares.
 The ordinary cash dividend of approximately US\$1.8 million was settled by way of increasing the US\$79.57 million liquidation preference of the Subsidiary Preferred Shares, at a rate of 12% per annum, or US\$2.387 million.
-Additionally, PetroShale also issued an additional 1,251,061 Special Voting Shares to First Reserve such that First Reserve held an aggregate of 42,953,105 Special Voting Shares.
+In connection with such in-kind payment, PetroShale also issued an additional 1,251,061 Special Voting Shares to First Reserve such that, after such issuance, First Reserve held an aggregate of 42,953,105 Special Voting Shares.